State Guide · Gujarat

 Red Flags When Buying Property in Gujarat: Walk Away Immediately

-Agricultural land being sold to non-agriculturist buyer without NA conversion or valid agriculturist credentials.
-Transfer may be confiscated by government.
+Agricultural land sold to a non-agriculturist buyer without NA conversion or valid agriculturist credentials.
+The transfer may be confiscated by the government.

-Tribal land seller and buyer is non-tribal without special government permission.
-Transfer is void; land can be restored to tribal owner.
+Tribal-land seller and a non-tribal buyer without special government permission.
+The transfer is void; the land can be restored to the tribal owner.

-VF-7 shows active Boja (mortgage/encumbrance) without NOC from lender.
-Outstanding loan attaches to property and transfers to you as new buyer.
+VF-7 shows an active Boja (mortgage / encumbrance) without an NOC from the lender.
+The outstanding loan attaches to the property and transfers to you as the new buyer.

 135-D pending mutation notice on the survey number without resolution.
 Indicates disputed ownership — a competing claim exists.